leolelion/jersey-recognition/Journal.md

 - Working on training new legibility classifier and fine tune parseq on new deblurred dataset and comparing it to previous result
 ### Leo
 - Ran Post Legibility Classifier Crops through Real-ESRGAN Superresolution model
+### Mariya
+- Working on final report slides and report.
+- Set up PCT and ran testing on a frame but ran into bounding box errors, decided to scrap it due to decent existing pose model performance.
+### Antonio
+- Working on extracting tracklets and frames into appropriate formats from diy dataset filming.
+### Henry
+- Ran Post legibility classifier crops through the Superresolution model.

+# Eleventh week 26/March/2025
+## Work Done

+### Tanner
+- Working on final report slides.
+- Submitted results into evalai.
+- Worked on finetuning resnet and improving its performace.
+- Ran the diy dataset extracted framed through baseline model and proposed model.
+### Mariya
+- Working on final report slides.
+### Antonio
+- Working on slides.
+### Henry
+- Working on slides.
+### Leo
+- Working on slides.
+### Imam
+- Working on slides.